About us

 We are therefore reaching out to our members to invite expressions of interest from psychiatric trainees at all levels and in all specialties in the UK to join a group of evolutionary-minded trainees to form an EPSIG Trainee Executive Committee (that will work alongside the current EPSIG executive committee).
 Any psychiatric trainee in the UK is welcome to apply but our aim is to have representation from across the country as far as possible.
 The only requirements are an interest in understanding the implications of evolution to psychiatry and mental health and an enthusiasm to promote awareness of this among trainees within their Deaneries/regions.

 We held a successful whole-day workshop for trainees at the college HQ in London (27 January 2023).
-We hope to repeat this workshop in future years.
+Our 2nd Trainee Workshop will take place on Friday 1 March 2024.
+More details can be found here.

 For further info please contact Tom Carpenter (CT2, trainee member on the executive committee of EPSIG): carpenter.te@gmail.com